Skip to content

 1 / 1

-The company has a tax management committee that monitors tax compliance.
+The company has a tax management policy and committee that monitors tax compliance.

 • Y